 City aspires to the highest possible standards of integrity and ethics in our research.
-The below statement from Professor Andrew Jones, Deputy President (Interim), sets out the principles and practices that guide us.
+The below statement from Professor Miguel Mera, Vice-President (Research), sets out the principles and practices that guide us.

 Supporting responsible, ethical research practices

 Our vision for the future sees us significantly growing our research and enterprise reputation and the contribution we make to wider society.

 City expects its staff and students to maintain the highest achievable standards in research conduct and are committed to ensure that research is conducted responsibly, ethically and in line with City's Code for Good Practice in Research.

 In order to maintain and uphold the high standards we continue to develop and enhance the relevant governance and operational frameworks, in relation to research integrity and ethics.
 This includes:

 - Robust research ethics processes designed to protect the rights, dignity, health, safety and privacy of research participants

 - Research Integrity Champions and Advisors in Schools and Departments